-1. Draft variation to Standard 1.1A.2 of the Australia New Zealand Food Standards Code.
+- 1. Draft variation to Standard 1.1A.2 of the Australia New Zealand Food Standards Code. - 2.
+Summary of submissions.

 Attachment 1

 Draft Variation to the Australia New Zealand Food Standards Code

 To commence: on gazettal

 - [1] Standard 1.1A.2 of the Australia New Zealand Food Standards Code is varied by omitting clauses (1B) and (1C), substituting - - (1B) This Standard ceases to have effect two years from the commencement of Standard 1.2.7. - (1C) Deleted.